 Download image

-We support the coal phase-out decided by the federal government.
-EnBW itself is planning to phase out coal by 2028.
-However, the conditions for this must be created, including with regard to maintaining available capacity.
+We support the coal phase-out adopted by the German federal government.
+EnBW itself plans to phase out coal by 2028.
+However, the necessary prerequisites must be created, including with regard to maintaining dispatchable capacity and implementing the power plant strategy.

 Coal phase-out and fuel switch